Nyx0uf/NYXImagesKit/readme.md

-# Don't have time nor motivation to keep updating this project #
+# This project is not maintained anymore, a shiny new Swift version is available at <https://github.com/Nyx0uf/SwiftyImages> #

 # NYXImagesKit #